2021 Africa Policy Journal Deadline: December 15th, 2020

 The APJ publishes OP-EDs, long form commentary, academic articles, and artwork on both our online platform and our annual print edition.
 We accept submission for the online blog on a rolling basis.
 To be considered for print publication, please submit by December 15, 2020 at the latest.
 All submissions must be the author’s original work and previously unpublished.

-Articles and op-eds should explore the relationship between policy-making and economic, social or political change affecting African countries today.
-Book and film reviews should critically assess a recent work of importance to culture, politics and society in Africa.
+Articles and op-eds should explore how policy relates to the political, economic, or social climate of African countries today.
+For example, they may assess the impact of an existing or proposed policy, discuss new policy developments, or recommend policy changes.
 Artwork should reflect a celebration or critique of African cultures and/or the development of African communities.

-Artwork: Submit high-resolution files (300+dpi, JPEG format).
+- Artwork/ Film: Submit high-resolution files (300+dpi, JPEG or MP4 format).
 Each submission must include artwork title, artist name, medium, and year of creation;

 How to Submit